Skip to main contentCarbon Design System

 Combo box closed enabled and hover states.

-• The menu opens by clicking anywhere in the field and you can start typing to sort through the list of options.
-The option that best matches the typed characters is highlighted.
+• The menu opens by clicking anywhere in the field, allowing users to type and sort through the list of options.
+The best-matching option is highlighted as users type.

 Combo box typing and option hover jumping to matched entry in the menu.